SparebankenVest/azure-key-vault-to-kubernetes/README.md

 * Azure Key Vault Controller
 * Azure Key Vault Env Injector

-The **Azure Key Vault Controller** is for synchronizing Secrets, Certificates and Keys from Azure Key Vault to native `Secret`'s in Kubernetes.
+The **Azure Key Vault Controller** (Controller for short) is for synchronizing Secrets, Certificates and Keys from Azure Key Vault to native `Secret`'s in Kubernetes.

-The **Azure Key Vault Env Injector** is a Kubernetes Mutating Web Hook that transparently injects Azure Key Vault secrets as environment variables into containers without touching disk or in any other way expose the actual secret content outside the container.
+The **Azure Key Vault Env Injector** (Env Injector for short) is a Kubernetes Mutating Web Hook that transparently injects Azure Key Vault secrets as environment variables into containers without touching disk or in any other way expose the actual secret content outside the container.

 **Credit goes to Banzai Cloud for coming up with the [original idea](https://banzaicloud.com/blog/inject-secrets-into-pods-vault/) of environment injection for their [`bank-vaults`](https://github.com/banzaicloud/bank-vaults) solution, which use this principal to inject Hashicorp Vault secrets into Pods.**

-### When to use the Azure Key Vault Controller
+### When to use the Controller

-Use the Azure Key Vault Controller if:
+Use the Controller if:

 * the [risks documented with Secrets in Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/#risks) is acceptable
 * there are no concerns about storing Azure Key Vault secrets as base64 encoded plain text values in Kubernetes `Secret` resources
 * it is OK that anyone with read access to `Secret` resources in the Kubernetes cluster can read the content of the secrets
 * the native `Secret` support in Kubernetes is desired

-### When to use the Azure Key Vault Env Injector?
+### When to use the Env Injector?

-Use the Azure Key Vault Env Injector if:
+Use the Env Injector if:

 * any of the [risks documented with Secrets in Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/#risks) is not acceptable
 * there are concerns about storing and exposing base64 encoded Azure Key Vault secrets as Kubernetes `Secret` resources